icogn/tp-docs/website/docs/technical-explanations/OSTicksToCalendarTime.md

 We pass the function two parameters:

 - `dayOffset` (which was calculated above)
-- An object into which we will write the date information which we determine.
+- The `OSCalendarTime` object which was passed as the 2nd parameter to `OSTicksToCalendarTime`.

-## Day of the Week
+## Day of the Week {#day-of-the-week}

 Given that Jan 1, 0000 is a Saturday, we know that any day offset which is divisible by 7 is also a Saturday.

-We find the lowest day offset which is a multiple of 7 and is greater than or equal to our `dayOffset` parameter.
-Since that day will always be a Saturday, we can look at the difference between it and our `dayOffset` to determine which day ours is.
+We find the lowest day offset which is a multiple of 7 and is greater than or equal to `dayOffset` parameter.
+Since that day will always be a Saturday, we can look at the difference between it and `dayOffset` to determine which day ours is.

-For example, if the multiple-of-7 offset is 2 greater than our dayOffset, we know that `dayOffset` is a Thursday which is represented by the value 4.
+For example, if the calculated multiple-of-7 day offset (a Saturday) is 2 greater than `dayOffset`, we know that `dayOffset` is a Thursday.

 Our final result will be one of the following values: